 Bring the kids Sunday morning to have breakfast with Santa!!
 Enjoy a buffet breakfast and then give Santa your Wish List.
 Make sure to bring your camera!
 Reservations required.

-Since 1989, the Port Huron Hospital Foundation Festival of Trees has entertained over 20,000 Preview Party guests and 200,000 visitors; received the support of over 11,000 volunteers; booked 9,000 hours of entertainment donated by the best of area talent; and raised over 1,437,000 dollars for services at Port Huron Hospital.
+Since 1989, the McLaren Port Huron Foundation Festival of Trees has entertained over 20,000 Preview Party guests and 200,000 visitors; received the support of over 11,000 volunteers; booked 9,000 hours of entertainment donated by the best of area talent; and raised over 1,437,000 dollars for services at Port Huron Hospital.
 Those dollars have become crucially important to purchase equipment and fund programs for the benefit of families in our community.